Master of Architecture (Professional) (MArch[Prof])

-In Part 2 - your second year of study, you will complete a major architectural research project and thesis, with supervision from the academic staff in the School of Architecture.
+In Part 2 - in your second year of study, you will complete a research portfolio or thesis, with supervision from the academic staff in the School of Architecture.

 Current research topics or areas within the School of Architecture include:

 - building performance/evaluation

 - energy and environmental design of buildings